 Potential Pitfalls of the Floor Press

 Unfortunately, it’s not all sunshine and rainbows with the floor press.
-Just like any exercise, there are always some potential pitfalls that you should be aware of before you start floor pressing.
+Just like any exercise, there are always some potential pitfalls that you should be aware of before you start floor bench pressing.

 Lack of Scapular Mobility